senzing-garage/resolver/README.md

 1. Install chart with non-root container using
    [helm install](https://helm.sh/docs/helm/helm_install/).
-   This pod will be the recipient of a `docker cp` command.
+   This pod will be the recipient of `kubectl cp` commands.
    Example:

     ```console